What Is Non-Recourse Factoring?

 - The factoring company purchases your account receivables by paying an “advance” to your company of up to 90% of the face value of each invoice.
 The balance is held as a “reserve.”

-Which Businesses Benefit from Invoice Factoring?
+Which Businesses Benefit from Non-Recourse Factoring?

-Why Use Invoice Factoring?
+Why Use Non-Recourse Factoring?

-Having available funds to meet operational demands is one of the top-of-mind concerns for small to medium-sized business owners.
-Whether you choose recourse or non-recourse, having an invoice factoring facility creates a regular and dependable source of funding providing easy access to working capital.
-Working with an invoice factoring company opens the door to multiple avenues to support growth and is the way to go for efficient, easy access to working capital.
+Business owners face many challenges and obstacles that stand as barriers to success.
+Having available funds to meet operational demands and grow the business is one of the top-of-mind concerns for SMBs.
+Limited access to working capital does not need to be one of these concerns.
+Whether you choose recourse or non-recourse factoring, having an invoice factoring facility creates a regular and dependable funding source, providing easy access to working capital.

 ABOUT eCapital